lqueryvg/sud/readme.txt

 Listeners

-    When a cell is changed the cell can tell other objects about the change.
-    Objects register themselves with cells to say that they are interested.
+    When a cell is changed the cell can notify other objects.
+Objects must register themselves with cells to say that they are interested.

-    Each cell has 2 lists of listeners waiting for notifications, one for each of the following types of event:
+    Each cell has 2 lists of listeners waiting for notifications, one list for each of the following types of event:

-    1. Cell candidate removed.
+    1. CandidateRemoved

         The SingleCandidate class (and others) will need to listen for this.
-        If a cell's the penultimate candidate is removed, SingleCandidate will need to set the cell's value to the only remaining candidate.
+        If a cell's penultimate candidate is removed, SingleCandidate will need to set the cell's value to the only remaining candidate.

-    2. Cell value set.
+    2. ValueSet

-        A ConstraintGroup will need to listen for cell values being set so it can remove the value from the candidates of all other cells in the group.

-        Once a cell value has been set, the value set listeners are first notified then all listeners and the candidates list are removed (cleared) from the cell (since there can be no further changes to this cell).
+        Once a cell value has been set, the ValueSet listeners are first notified.
+Then all listeners and candidates are removed from the cell.

-        Note that candidate removed listeners are *not* called when the candidate list is cleared in this situation, because (for example) if there are 4 candidates and 5 candidate remove listeners, we would have to call each listener once for each candidate being removed, i.e. 4 x 5 = 20 calls.
-It is therefore expected that a class interested in cell candidates removals also listens for cell values being set.
+        NOTE that CandidateRemoved listeners are *NOT* notified when the candidate list is cleared in this situation, since it would generate a lot of unecessary calls.
+For example, if there are 4 candidates and 5 listeners, there would be 4 x 5 = 20 calls.

+        Therefore an object interested in CandidateRemoved events should also listen for ValueSet events.

+        Conversly, it is conceivable that an object interested in ValueSet events might *NOT* care about CandidateRemoved events.

 Solving Techniques
 ------------------

-Rather than re-invent the wheel, I'll use the same names for the various solving techniques as can be found here:
+Rather than re-invent the wheel, I'll use the same names for the various solving techniques as found here:

 http://www.sudokuoftheday.com/techniques